gerardocastro/blondie/README.md

 Currently, the following things are missing:

 * Can't search on polymorphic associations.
-* Most condition operator (not like, ends with, blank, does not equal, etc.) aren't implemented.
+* Some condition operators (not like, ends with, blank, does not equal, ...) aren't implemented.

 ## Install